 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which provides a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and will supersede most current revenue recognition guidance.
 The ASU's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 ASU 2014-09 is effective for public companies for annual and interim periods beginning after December 15, 2017, which requires us to adopt the standard in the first quarter of 2018.
 Companies can elect to apply the provisions of ASU 2014-09 either retrospectively to each prior reporting period presented or retrospectively with a cumulative effect adjustment recognized at the date of adoption.
 We plan to adopt the standard effective January 1, 2018 using the modified retrospective approach with a cumulative effect adjustment at the date of adoption.
-Based on our assessment to date, we believe the new standard could result in a change in revenue recognition on certain fixed price projects from a proportional performance method, where revenue is currently recognized over contract performance, to a completed contract method, where revenue would be recognized upon completion of our performance obligations.
-This change could result in a shift in the timing of revenue recognition, causing quarter to quarter revenue fluctuations.
-We are continuing to evaluate ASU 2014-09 and the impact of its adoption on our consolidated financial statements and plan to provide additional information at a future date.
+We have performed an assessment of the impact of the ASU and developed a transition plan, including necessary changes to policies, processes and internal controls.
+While our assessment is substantially complete, we are currently still evaluating the quantitative impact of the changes to our financial statements and preparing for the expanded disclosure requirements.
+Based on our assessment to date, we believe the new standard will result in a change in revenue recognition on certain fixed price projects from a proportional performance method, where revenue is currently recognized over contract performance, to a point in time method, where revenue would be recognized upon completion of our performance obligations.
+This change could result in a shift in the timing of revenue recognition, causing quarter to quarter revenue fluctuations, however, an estimate of the magnitude of the impact to our consolidated financial statements cannot be made at this time.